budoengland21/subscribe/README.md

 # Pocket subscriptions

-<p style= color:"red">Simple application to manage your subscriptions, you can add upcoming subscriptions </p>
+Simple application to manage your subscriptions, you can add upcoming subscriptions

 - Add a subscription of your choice